cartigli/vault/xsorted()/III SQL/VII INSERT.md

 INSERT_INTO table_name (column_1, column_2, . . ., column_n) # state your targets
 VALUES (value_1, value_2, . . ., value_n) # fill your targets
 ```
-If we had a table with 5 columns, but we only had 3 worth of data:
+*If we had a table with 5 columns, but we only had 3 worth of data:*
 ```mysql
 INSERT INTO table_name (column_1, column_2, column_3)
 VALUES (value_1, value_2, value_3) # where values 4 - n would be null
 ```
-*This is fine as long as the column does not have a constraint like NOT NULL.
+*This is fine as long as the column does not have a constraint like Not Null.
 If we specified a different number of columns than the values supplied, more or less, it would return an error.
 We need not specify all columns of a table, but we must fill all columns we specify.*
 ```mysql
 INSERT INTO table_name(
 	emp_no,